Monitor WHOIS Records for Domain Changes

 Registrant contact: In most jurisdictions, the registrant's name and contact information are published, though GDPR compliance has led many registrars to redact this for European registrants.

-WHOIS data is updated in near real-time when changes are made through a registrar's control panel.
-PageCrawl queries the authoritative WHOIS server for each TLD directly, so you see the same data the whois command-line tool returns.
+WHOIS data is updated quickly when changes are made through a registrar's control panel.
+PageCrawl queries the authoritative WHOIS server for each top-level domain directly, the one listed for that TLD in IANA's root zone database, so you see the same data the whois command-line tool returns.

 Trademark Domain Squatting

-Cybersquatters register domains containing trademarks to hold them for ransom, attract confused visitors, or redirect traffic to competitors.
+Cybersquatters register domains containing trademarks to hold them for ransom, attract confused visitors, or redirect traffic to competitors, which is why registration watching usually sits alongside brand and reputation monitoring in a trademark program.
 The pattern is predictable: a domain is registered, left inactive for weeks or months, then suddenly activated.

 Monitoring WHOIS lets you catch the activation event.
 When nameservers change from a parking provider to a web host, that change appears in the WHOIS record before the website is live.
-You have a window to act before the domain starts affecting your brand.
+You have a window to act before the domain starts affecting your brand's online reputation.
+Domain disputes are a legal matter: confirm what a record says against the official registry lookup and take advice from counsel before acting.
+This article is informational, not legal advice.

 Competitor Domain Intelligence